For information regarding exams please contact Mrs Lorraine Muldoon (Exams Officer)

 Tel: 016977 45743 Email: examinations@williamhoward.cumbria.sch.uk

-We hope that all of our students are pleased with their results but there will inevitably be some students who have not achieved what they expected and are worried about next steps.
+We hope that all our students are pleased with their results, but there will inevitably be some students who have not achieved what they expected and are worried about next steps.

-Advice on deciding what to do after receiving your A Level or GCSE Results: JCQ-Post-Results-Services Information Summer 2023
+Advice on deciding what to do after receiving your A Level or GCSE Results: Post-Results Services – JCQ Joint Council for Qualifications

 We all know that exams can be an extremely challenging and stressful time.
 If you’re struggling to manage your mood or anxiety levels, don’t keep it to yourself.
 Friends and family members can be a great source of support, as well as your teachers, the WHS Wellbeing Champions.